simpleKV/kvt/README.md

 KVT is NOT a KV system, it's a index manager only, it is aim to integrate with all other db based KV

-Now support KV lists:  boltDB, ...
+Now support KV lists:  BoltDB, BuntDB...

 KVT has lots of features:
 1. support union index, one field or multi fields